 Statutory tools include notices, orders, penalty notices and prosecutions, among other tools.
-These are used to address environmental harm at varying levels and for repeat offenders.
+These are used to address environmental harm and public health impacts at varying levels and for repeat offenders.

 There are strict requirements to be followed when using statutory tools, or the action can be disputed and be declared as void and could potentially result in a cost to the council.